Post–World War II Sherman tanks: Egyptian

 Egypt is one of the least-known users of the Sherman.
 Egyptian Sherman tanks saw limited combat in the Arab-Israeli wars in 1956, 1967 and 1973.
-This included a local version which was installed with a French AMX-13 tank's 75mm gun turret.
+This included a local version which was installed with a French AMX-13 tank's 75 mm gun turret.
 In all, Egypt only had a small number of Sherman tanks, probably less than 150 total.
 Most Shermans in their service with of the M4A4 variant, purchased from the British military forces in Egypt after WWII.